RethinkFirst-Mobile/Rethink_UTAF/README.md

 ## Setup Mobile Capabilities

-- create a .env file with the below content into the UTAF folder.
+- create a .env file with the below content(**same is part of .env.example file**) into the UTAF folder.
 Modify the capability values as per the need.

 ```
 # Environment variables for the project